With an electric vehicle (EV), it’s all about the battery.

 You’ve probably noticed that EV manufacturers often quote the time it takes to achieve an 80% charge, not 100%.
 The main reason for this is that the last 20% takes longer to charge relative to the first 80%.
 However, if you want to look after your EV’s battery, you can extend its life by not charging it fully.

-Next fastest are the 43kW-50kW ‘rapid’ chargers, which you’ll find on motorway service stations, for example.
-In lust over half an hour, you can get an 80% charge.
+Next fastest are the 43kW-50kW chargers, for example.
+In just over half an hour, you can get an 80% charge.
+We call the 50kW chargers Medium Power and you'll find these at motorway services across the UK.

-The big breakthrough in recent years has been the emergence of 100kW, 150kW and even 350kW chargers.
-An 80% charge takes just 10-15 minutes.
+The big breakthrough in recent years has been the emergence of High Power chargers.
+These 350kW-capable chargers, which you'll find at our Electric Forecourts® and Electric Super Hubs across the GRIDSERVE Electric Highway, can supply an 80% charge in just 10-15 minutes.

 Not all EVs charge equally fast, though.
-Some older EVs can only charge at 3kW or 7kW, so even if you plug them into a new ultra-rapid charger, they will only charge at the rate of 3kW or 7kW.
 More recent models – especially at the more premium and luxury end of the scale – can take electricity onboard at the rate the ultra-rapid chargers can pump it out.

 Temperature is another factor in determining charging speed.
-Batteries operate optimally at between 20-25°C. If the outside temperature gets too cold or too hot, the EV’s battery management system (BMS) will reduce the power input to protect the battery.
-This reduction means that the car talks longer to charge.
+Batteries operate optimally at between 20-25°C. If the outside temperature gets too cold or too hot, the battery management system (BMS) will reduce the power input to protect the battery.
+This reduction means that the car takes longer to charge.

-Some of the latest, more performance-oriented EVs come fitted with a system that regulate the battery’s temperature, so it’s always at the right temperature when you plug in.
+Some of the latest EVs, like the Porsche Taycan, come fitted with a system that regulate the battery’s temperature, so it’s always at the right temperature when you plug in.